alex996/react-css-spinners/readme.md

 ## Styling

 This library doesn't make assumptions about the end user's styling solution.
 As such, it doesn't lock you into a CSS-in-JS library, such as `emotion` or `styled-components`, to avoid bundle size overhead.
 It doesn't rely on CSS modules either, since they have limited SSR support depending on the bundler (as in `rollup` for example).

 Prior, it used to embed CSS in a `style` tag with each component, but that led to duplication if you used the same spinner more than once.
 Now, the library ships with dedicated CSS files which you can manually import for each component, thus minimizing overall CSS footprint.
-If you already have CSS, SASS/LESS, or PostCSS set up, they will be bundled together with your existing styles.
-Otherwise, refer to [Prerequisites](#prerequisites) section above.

 ## Copyright